This post may contain affiliate links which won’t change your price but will share some commission.

 The ingredients for this recipe cost a total of $3.07, or $.26 per slice.
-This may sound a bit expensive to those who don’t eat gluten-free, but it isn’t.
-It is so liberating to be able to come up with an affordable, tasty loaf of gluten-free bread that I don’t have to order online.
-Try this millet flax bread for a great alternative to store-bought gluten-free bread.
+It’s so liberating to be able to come up with an affordable, tasty loaf of gluten-free bread that I don’t have to order online.
+Try this millet bread for a great alternative to store-bought gluten-free bread.